rh-mobb/documentation/content/rhoai/aro-rag/index.md

 ---

 ## 1. Introduction
 [Retrieval-Augmented Generation](https://en.wikipedia.org/wiki/Retrieval-augmented_generation) (RAG) is a technique to enhance Large Language Models (LLMs) to retrieve relevant information from a knowledge base before generating responses, rather than relying solely on their training.
 [LangChain](https://github.com/langchain-ai/langchain) is a framework for developing applications powered by language models.
-It provides [tools and APIs](https://medium.com/@onkarmishra/using-langchain-for-question-answering-on-own-data-3af0a82789ed) that make it easier to create complex applications using LLMs, such as using RAG technique to enable the chatbot to answer questions based on the provided document.
+It provides tools and APIs that make it easier to create complex applications using LLMs, such as using RAG technique to enable the chatbot to answer questions based on the provided document.

 This tutorial is a simple guide on how to create RAG chatbot that can provide sufficient response when asked about ARO based on [official ARO documentation](https://learn.microsoft.com/pdf?url=https%3A%2F%2Flearn.microsoft.com%2Fen-us%2Fazure%2Fopenshift%2Ftoc.json), which consists of 421 PDF pages at the time of writing.
-Here we will be using [Red Hat OpenShift AI](https://www.redhat.com/en/technologies/cloud-computing/openshift/openshift-ai) (RHOAI), formerly called Red Hat OpenShift Data Science (RHODS), which is an OpenShift platform for AI/ML projects management, and we will be running this on an [Azure Red Hat OpenShift](https://azure.microsoft.com/en-us/products/openshift) (ARO) cluster, which is our managed service OpenShift platform on Azure.
+We will be using [Red Hat OpenShift AI](https://www.redhat.com/en/technologies/cloud-computing/openshift/openshift-ai) (RHOAI), formerly called Red Hat OpenShift Data Science (RHODS), which is an OpenShift platform for AI/ML projects management, and we will be running this on an [Azure Red Hat OpenShift](https://azure.microsoft.com/en-us/products/openshift) (ARO) cluster, which is our managed service OpenShift platform on Azure.

-In the first half of the tutorial, we will create a chatbot using [TinyLlama](https://arxiv.org/abs/2401.02385) model, and here we will use several key components from LangChain such as for document loading (`PyPDFLoader`), text splitting (`RecursiveCharacterTextSpliter`), vector store (`FAISS`), retrieval chain (`RetrievalQA`), and prompt templates (`PromptTemplate`), to help build our chatbot.
-And in the latter half of the tutorial, we will create another system using [GPT-4](https://en.wikipedia.org/wiki/GPT-4) model via [Azure OpenAI Service](https://azure.microsoft.com/en-us/products/ai-services/openai-service), and here we will compare the responses from both deployments.
+Here we will create a chatbot using [TinyLlama](https://arxiv.org/abs/2401.02385) model, and here we will use several key components from LangChain such as for document loading (`PyPDFLoader`), text splitting (`RecursiveCharacterTextSpliter`), vector store (`FAISS`), retrieval chain (`RetrievalQA`), and prompt templates (`PromptTemplate`), to help build our chatbot.
+And at the end of this tutorial, there will be an optional section to create another RAG system using [GPT-4](https://en.wikipedia.org/wiki/GPT-4) model via [Azure OpenAI Service](https://azure.microsoft.com/en-us/products/ai-services/openai-service), and from there we will compare the responses from both systems.

 ## 2. Prerequisites